brianhigh/smartphone-activity/README.md

 ## Detailed Requirements

-Detailed requirements for the **run_analysis.R** script are quoted in the comments of that script, included in this code repository.
+Detailed requirements for the [run_analysis.R](run_analysis.R) script are quoted in the comments of that script, included in this code repository.
 This script is heavily commented to clarify the requirements and to show how these requirements were satisfied by the script.
 Please use the comments as a guide when assessing this project submission.
-Further details are provided in the **CodeBook.md**.
+Further details are provided in the [CodeBook.md](CodeBook.md).

 ## Running the script

-After placing the ZIP data file and the **run_analysis.R** script in the same folder, you should be able to run the script like this:
+After placing the ZIP data file and the [run_analysis.R](run_analysis.R) script in the same folder, you should be able to run the script like this:

     # Set the working directory to the folder containing the data and script.